Tuminha/Projects-Python-CS50-Harvard-University/README.md

 4. [Einstein](problem%20set%200/einstein/) - Calculate energy using E = mc²
 5. [Tip Calculator](problem%20set%200/tip_calculator/) - Calculate tip amount based on bill and percentage

+### Problem Set 1: Conditionals

+1. [Deep Thought](problem%20set%201/deep/) - Check if the user knows the answer to the Great Question of Life, the Universe and Everything

 (More projects will be added as I progress through the course)

 ## 🛠️ How to Use This Repository